HIMNIR/MemoryKPR_MRU_StudentProject/README.md

 ### Link to NSFW Filter Model

 This is a shared Google Drive as the file itself was too large to upload here.
 I would recommend downloading this file as soon as possible.
 If there are errors loading the model, you might as well run the whole script again and create a new one.
 Depending on your computer, it should take around 2 hours to train the whole thing.  https://drive.google.com/file/d/1324bgKDehoZ_f8qm7uUP2weQqHCWwjHG/view?usp=sharing

+Run the evaluate file in vscode to load images and get classifications on images u want to provide